Custom Installation and Uninstallation of Components

 For example:

-If you need to uninstall Dr.Web for UNIX Internet Gateways, launch the automatic removal script.
-To do this, enter the command:
+If you want to uninstall Dr.Web Gateway Security Suite, start the automatic removal script by running the command:

 # ./uninst.sh

-To reinstall a component, you can uninstall it first and then install by launching the custom or full installation from the installation kit.
+To reinstall a component, you can uninstall it first and then install again by starting custom or full installation.